KShewengger/workout-fitness-manager/README.md

 # Workout Fitness App
 > An Angular 7 and Firebase application that monitors your health, schedule and meals.
-Learned and Inspired from Todd Motto's Angular Pro Course
+Learned and Inspired from Todd Motto

 #### Back End Tools Used: